appaquet/exomind/README.md

     * Most commands requires a node configuration file, for which an example can be found in here: [`./examples/node.yaml`].
       `exo` can also generate and manage configurations.
 See [Quick start](#quick-start).
     * At minimum, the config requires 2 keypair: one for the node, one for the cell.
-    * The node keypair is unique per server/node, while the cell keypair is shared among servers that host the cell.
+    * The node keypair is unique per node, while the cell keypair is shared among servers that host the cell.
     * See [Quick start](#quick-start) section for example 2 nodes setup.

 ## Quick start